 What am I working on?

-Thought I’d start keeping to a schedule to keep my art as involved with my life as much as possible.
+Thought I’d start keeping my art as involved with my life as much as possible.
 Since exams and such are heading to an end next week, I Thought now would be as good a time as any to start bring art more into things.
-Especially when there’s some exciting things I want to crack on and do, so the idea of “Interrogation Tuesday” came about.
-It’ll be a post about either what I’m working on, my opinion on an exhibition or gallery (similarly to my most recent post of what’s in my pencil case), what my inspirations are, favourite mediums etc. I will also be introducing a segment for Friday’s called “Challenge Friday” not very creative I know but it gets to the point.
-This will consist of either a trial or finished piece on what I’m working on or just a new challenge or mediums have access to that I want to try.
-Kinda like a behind the scenes.
-So without further a do, let’s start the first Interrogation Tuesday.
+So, to begin I thought I’d make my blog as much of a behind the scenes as possible.
+So, this will consist of either a trial or finished piece on what I’m working on or just a new challenge or mediums that I have access to that I want to try.

 Apologies for it being late, I seem to have come down with a chest infection or something, so I couldn’t finish it off when I wanted to.